The 20 Best Melanoma Doctors in Italy

 Rome, IT

-Giovanni Pellacani practices in Rome, Italy.
+Giovanni Pellacani practices practicing medicine in Rome, Italy.
 Mr. Pellacani is rated as an Elite expert by MediFind in the treatment of Melanoma.
-His top areas of expertise are Actinic Keratosis, Basal Cell Skin Cancer, Melanoma, Hepato-Pancreato-Biliary Surgery, and Prostatectomy.
+He is also highly rated in 40 other conditions, according to our data.
+His clinical expertise encompasses Actinic Keratosis, Basal Cell Skin Cancer, Melanoma, Hepato-Pancreato-Biliary Surgery, and Prostatectomy.

 Elite in Melanoma